 We were also so excited to be collaborating with @shade7 on the launch of their BRAND NEW book – My first book of Islamic Months – for the month of Muharram.
 It’s a fantastic Islamic months boardbook with lift the flaps and even pulls out to be displayed beautifully on our bookshelf!
 It’s a must have for your kids and a fabulous way to actually learn more about the Islamic Months!
 Also, you can sign up to their newsletter to receive a Free Interactive Islamic Months Calendar each month for each of the Islamic months.

 The Story of Musa (as) is mentioned throughout the Quran, so I wanted to take this opportunity to dedicate a lengthy amount of time to it within our homeschool plans.
 I also wanted the girls and I look into the Ancient Egyptians as a unit study and found this a perfect combination.
 I divided the month by dedicating the first 2 weeks on the Story of prophet Musa (as) and the final 2 weeks for learning more about Ancient Egyptians as a civilization.
-Many of you were curious about how I would do this plan, so I decided to prepare the Planning + Resources for you all to be available in the SHOP.
-You can access the resources here.
+Many of you were curious about how I would do this plan, so I decided to prepare a 16 lesson Plan + 20 pages of Resources for you all.

 With my girls now aged 4 and 6, I wanted them both to be able to enjoy this unit together, so a lot of our plans included sensory play, crafts and hands on activities.
 To make the story come to life we took chunks of the story from the Zanib Mian’s Migo and Ali: Love for the Prophets book and focused on a certain aspect each day.
 This meant we were able to review what the story was about daily and then focus on what happened next.
 At the same time, I differentiated the planning so that my eldest had some opportunities for writing too.
 We included a diary entry, designing a poster, a character profile and even a newspaper report!